idelsink/mexdown/README.md

 This a template based on a `report` LaTeX class.
 The main goal is to write simple and effective LaTeX documents.
-The LaTex syntax is nice,
+The LaTeX syntax is nice,
 but if we're honest writing in markdown is much more simpler.
 Just write the chapters with mixed markdown and LaTeX commands, include it in the `main.tex` file, and you're done.